Select Operator (From Lookup Table)

 Any

-The name of a lookup table
+The name of the lookup table (optional)

 3